What are the Benefits of an Applicant Tracking System?

 Anyone who interviews with your company possesses an outside perspective on what’s working well and what needs to be improved.
 An ATS can help capture that feedback with candidate feedback surveys.

 With the automated workflows native to an ATS, you can send each candidate who interviews with your business a feedback survey.
-This gives your invaluable data on how the team’s communication and follow-through are being received by candidates and new hires.
+This gives you invaluable data on how the team’s communication and follow-through are being received by candidates and new hires.
 Some ATS systems, like Greenhouse, will even compare your results with other companies so you know how you stack up against the competition.

 16. Ability to Identify Successful Sourcing Investments